SambhaviPD/flower-classification/README.md

 FastAPI is used to do the actual prediction which uses transfer learning on a pre-trained squeezenet model.
 Feature extraction is used.

-Check out link for my first streamlit app: https://share.streamlit.io/sambhavipd/flower-classification/main/flowers_app.py
+My first streamlit app: https://share.streamlit.io/sambhavipd/flower-classification/main/flowers_app.py